flatironinstitute/kachery-cloud/doc/host_kachery_gateway.md

 # Hosting a Kachery gateway

 The Kachery network is organized into gateways and zones, with each gateway serving one or multiple zones.
 A zone is essentially a cloud storage bucket (Cloudflare, AWS, Google, or Wasabi) and a gateway is the infrastructure needed for the communication between Kachery clients and the zones.
-It is a lot easier to host a zone than a gateway, but if you create your own zone, you will need to coordinate with the owner of a gateway to add your zone.
+It is a lot easier to host a zone than a gateway.
+But if you create your own zone rather than a gateway, you will need to coordinate with the owner of a gateway to add your zone.

 This guide will show you how to set up your own Kachery gateway using cloud resources that you manage.
 You will need to temporarily store some codes and passwords, so it is recommended that you create a temporary text file to store this information.
 Once the setup is complete, you should delete this file.